 Renewable Energy Economic Potential

 This work presents one method for assessing economic potential.
-The preliminary results of this application are intended to demonstrate the utility of the method described, and serve as an initial estimate of the range of economic potential, as well as an exploration of a number of the factors that influence that potential.
-The model is expected to be updated and refined to reflect new data and analysis as they become available.
+The preliminary results are intended to demonstrate the utility of the method and serve as an initial estimate of the range of economic potential as well as an exploration of the factors that influence that potential.